secnot/django-param-field/README.md

 fieldname: type-> property: value
 ```

-* **fieldname** - A lowercase name starting by a letter and followed by letters, numbers,
+* **fieldname** - A lowercase name starting with a letter and followed by letters, numbers,
 	and/or underscores.
 The default max name length is 30 characters.

 * **type** - One of the supported field types (All starting with uppercase)